8 SEO Benchmarks Worth Establishing (+ What to Ignore)

 Related: Are backlinks still important?
 Find out the truth.

 Not only do you need them to rank, but you also need them to maintain your rankings.
+If you examine most organic search results, you'll see that websites with powerful link profiles dominate.

 It's Time to Benchmark Your SEO